torbjornlager/torbjornlager.github.io/index.md

 # Web Prolog

-Elevator pitch:

-> Imagine a dialect of **Prolog** with processes and mailboxes and send and receive – all the means necessary for powerful concurrent and distributed programming.
-Alternatively, think of it as a dialect of **Erlang** with logic variables, backtracking search and a built-in database of facts and rules – the means for logic programming, knowledge representation and reasoning.
-Also, think of it as a **web logic programming language**.
-This is what **Web Prolog** is all about.
+## Introductory material to Prolog

+To be able to follow the talks, some acquaintance with Prolog is likely required.
+If you're new to Prolog, you may want to have a look at an excellent new [online book](https://www.metalevel.at/prolog) and a series of [video lectures](https://www.metalevel.at/prolog/videos) by Markus Triska.
+[SWISH](https://swish.swi-prolog.org) is an online IDE for Prolog that can be used for solving excercises.
+I'll be available for online consultation if needed.

+You may also want to have a look at SWISH (https://swish.swi-prolog.org/) which is a stable online IDE for Prolog, running 24/7 and having lots of users, especially among students taking CS courses involving logic programming and Prolog.

+One of my long term goals is to replace the SWISH back-end with a Web Prolog node.

+## Proof-of-concept implementations of Web Prolog

 This is a proof-of-concept demonstration/tutorial only.
 The system is _not_ yet ready for online deployment.
 But you can install it locally, work through the tutorial, and play with lots of code examples.

 Design and implementation by Torbjörn Lager, with a _lot_ of help from Jan Wielemaker.

-You may also want to have a look at SWISH (https://swish.swi-prolog.org/) which is a stable online IDE for Prolog, running 24/7 and having lots of users, especially among students taking CS courses involving logic programming and Prolog.

-One of my long term goals is to replace the SWISH back-end with a Web Prolog node.

-## Installation
+### Installation

-### Get the latest SWI-Prolog

-Install the latest [SWI-Prolog](https://www.swi-prolog.org/download/devel) for your platform.
+1. Install the latest [SWI-Prolog](https://www.swi-prolog.org/download/devel) for your platform.

-### Clone or download the repo
+2. Clone or download the repo

-## Running Web Prolog

-From the web-prolog directory, do:
+3. From the web-prolog directory, do:

 ```
 $ cd web-client
 $ swipl run.pl
 ```

-Now direct your browser to [http://localhost:3060/apps/swish/index.html](http://localhost:3060/apps/swish/index.html) .
+4. Now direct your browser to [http://localhost:3060/apps/swish/index.html](http://localhost:3060/apps/swish/index.html) .

 ## Draft manuscripts and other documents